Logo Lectures: Computer Architecture

 How to use libraries from other languages in x86 Assembly.
 More specifically, how to use printf to output strings and integers

-x86 in-line Assembly in C x86 in-line Assembly in C
+Assembly in C x86 in-line Assembly in C

 How to use in-line x86 Assembly in C code